Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Troubleshooting SwitchBot Lock Automatically Locks Itself Even When the Door Is Opened.
+### Troubleshooting SwitchBot Lock Pro Automatically Locks Itself Even When the Door Is Opened.

 Thank you for the information provided.
 Sorry for any inconvenience caused.